xt0fer/reveal-slides/md/intro-to-oop.md

 -

 #Relationships between Classes

 * **Dependence** (“Uses-a”) - Think about the objects a class needs to complete its job.

+-

+#Relationships between Classes

 * Objects are containers.

 * Think about this scenario you have a time keeping application that has the following objects (Employee, TimeCard, TimeClock).

+-

+#Relationships between Classes

 * For the TimeCard object to function properly it needs the TimeClock object to be created and in scope.

 * Employee and TimeClock can exist and function without knowledge of TimeCard.

 -
+-

 ##Aggregation
 * **Aggregation** (“has-a”) - the objects that are contained inside the class

+-

+###Aggregation

 * Programs by nature should avoid complexity, keep things as simple as possible.

 * The objects that you create, and the objects that you use should have a SINGLE-RESPONSIBLITY.
 They should have one task to do, and do it well.

 * Complexity is achieved by creating container classes, which are comprised of simple objects working together to achieve one objective.

 -
 ##Inheritance
 * **Inheritance** (“is-a”) - this relationship is polymorphic in nature this relationship talks about what the object is extended from

-    * Remember that all objects in java are extended from Object.class except for primitives.
+* Remember that all objects in java are extended from **Object.class** except for primitives.

 -
 -

 #Objects and Object Variables
-The **new**  keyword is the magic word that tells the JVM to add a new object to the heap.
+* The **new**  keyword is the magic word that tells the JVM to add a new object to the heap.

 -

+###Objects and Object Variables

 Your job as a program is to avoid NULL values.
 OOP is all about Objects talking to Objects by sending messages to each other.
 Null means that there is a message being sent to an object that doesn’t exist, and that will lead to a error.

 -

-##Constructors
+###Constructors
-Constructors - the do not have a TYPE they just have a name which is the same as the class name.
+* **Constructors** - the do not have a TYPE they just have a name which is the same as the class name.

 	* public CustomClass( )
 	* A constructor has the same name as the class
 	* A Class can have more than one constructor.
 	* A constructor has no return value
 	* A constructor is always called with the new keyword

 -

 # Mutator and Accessor
 * A **Mutator** is an action or method that changes the STATE of a object

 * This can be a dangerous event, because if other objects have a dependency on that object, and things are changed unexpectedly or unintentionally this could lead to false results.

 -

+###Mutator and Accessor

 * **Accessors** - are the privileges we assign to field objects , methods, and functions we define in our classes.
     * Public